derekkraan/highlander_pg/README.md

 By purchasing a license for HighlanderPG, you will be supporting its maintenance and further development.

 Licenses are based on a yearly fee, which reflects the volume of ongoing maintenance and bugfixes.
-If you do the math, you'll quickly realize that HighlanderPG is a very good deal compared to developing and maintaining this functionality yourself.
+If you do the math, you'll quickly realize that HighlanderPG is a very good deal compared to developing and maintaining this specialized functionality yourself.

 ## Summary